CodingContraption/Discord-PyBot/readme.md

 # A python Discord Bot
 Just a bot I made to do funny things on my discord server.

+Don't forget to add your token in the .txt file.

 Library used for discord API: [Discord.py](https://github.com/Rapptz/discord.py)

 ## Important: